Ghana election: Incumbent concedes to Nana Akufo-Addo

 Akufo-Addo, of the New Patriotic Party, won 5,180,389 to 4,193,861, or about 55% to 45%, reported representatives at the EC National Coalition Centre, which verified results sheets from 241 constituencies.

-He alleged voter fraud after the 2012 loss to Mahama and the Supreme Court spent more than a month deliberating before declaring Mahama the winner by a narrow margin.
+He alleged voter fraud after the 2012 loss to Mahama.
+The Supreme Court spent more than a month deliberating before declaring Mahama the winner by a narrow margin.

 A lawyer, Akufo-Addo has been elected to the national parliament and served as attorney general and foreign minister, his website said.

-Note: An earlier version of this article incorrectly described the status of the retail economy in Ghana.
-Stores are generally well stocked, and food shortages are rare.
-The earlier version also erroneously said Nana Akufo-Addo ran for president in 1998.
-Ghana did not have presidential elections in 1998.